-The first of these new characteristics in cloud native environments is the increased importance of storage control operation such as volume creation and attachment.
-These operations have become much more frequent in cloud native environments thanks to a higher rate of workload churn and the increased ability for users-not just administrators-to manage storage volumes [81, 72].

-Another new characteristic is an increase in the diversity of workload mixes on each host.
-This is driven by the adoption of microservice and function-as-aservice-based architectures [134, 120, 57].
-These highly diverse workload mixes and found on hosts in cloud native environments; they make it difficult to understand or predict the performance of each individual workload.

-Finally, cloud native applications tend to be highly dynamic: new versions of applications are frequently rolled out and individual services are scaled rapidly to closely match demand.
+The first of these new characteristics is the increased importance of storage control operation such as volume creation and attachment.
+These operations have become much more frequent in serverless environments thanks to a higher rate of workload churn and the increased ability for users-not just administrators-to manage storage volumes [113, 104].
+Serverless applications also drive an increase in the diversity of workload mixes on each host [190, 168, 84], making it difficult to understand or predict the performance of each individual workload.
+Finally, serverless applications tend to be highly dynamic: the "on-demand" feature of serverless means that execution environments are frequently created and destroyed to closely match the current level of demand.

-In addition to new operating characteristics, cloud native applications have new data-access patterns as well.
-As applications are split into many short-lived services, increased amount of data must now be passed between these services.
+In addition to new operating characteristics, serverless applications have new data-access patterns as well.
+As applications are split into many short-lived services, an increased amount of data must now be passed between these services.
 This data is often short lived and can be easily re-generated if lost.
 Existing storage systems are designed to store data durably; they lack the optimizations and data-handling techniques that are appropriate for this kind of ephemeral data.

-In this thesis, we propose addressing these new properties of cloud native platforms and applications with two thrusts: (1) by developing a benchmark suite capable of assessing the performance of cloud native workloads and (2) developing new data-management techniques tailored for access patterns common in cloud native environments
+In this thesis, we address these new properties of serverless platforms and applications with two thrusts: (1) by developing a benchmark suite capable of assessing the storage performance of serverless workloads and (2) developing new data-management techniques tailored for access patterns common in serverless environments

-We address the first challenge, of benchmarking in cloud native environments, with CNSBench, a benchmark framework designed for cloud native applications and environments.
+We address the first challenge, of benchmarking in serverless environments, with CNSBench, a benchmark framework designed for serverless applications and environments.
 CNSBench enables users to create benchmarks that orchestrate the execution of multiple applications.
 In addition, CNSBench allows users to specify a "control workload," which consists of actions such as scaling an application deployment or snapshotting a storage volume.
-By orchestrating the combination of multiple applications and control workloads, CNSBench can generate workloads that are representative of real cloud native workloads.
-This enables users to evaluate how their application will perform under cloud native conditions (e.g., frequent scaling or the presence of other workloads) on a particular platform.
-We show how CNSBench can be used to assess the performance of cloud native storage systems and applications.
+By orchestrating the combination of multiple applications and control workloads, CNSBench can generate workloads that are representative of real serverless workloads.
+This enables users to evaluate how their application will perform under serverless conditions (e.g., frequent scaling or the presence of other workloads) on a particular platform.
+We designed CNSBench to operate at the level of the container orchestrator (i.e., Kubernetes [103]), since serverless platforms are often built on top of container orchestrators.
+By targeting this level, we can evaluate both serverless applications and serverless platforms themselves.
+We show how CNSBench can assess the performance of serverless storage systems and applications.

-To address the second challenge, the existence of new data access patterns in cloud native applications, we developed F3.
-F3 is a file system that introduces new data-handling techniques tailored for the kind of ephemeral data common to cloud native applications, especially those deployed on serverless platforms.
+To address the second challenge, the existence of new data access patterns in serverless applications, we developed F3.
+F3 is a file system that introduces new data-handling techniques tailored for the kind of ephemeral data common to serverless applications.
 F3 enables serverless applications to use file-based storage, and enables serverless platforms to use data locality information when scheduling the execution of serverless actions.
-Additionally, F3 makes a tradeoff between performance and durability, using lower durability storage for ephemeral data that can be re-generated if lost.
+Additionally, F3 makes a tradeoff between performance and durability, using lower-durability storage for ephemeral data that can be re-generated if lost.
+We show that by using F3 to transfer intermediate data in serverless applications, we can achieve up to $6.5 \times$ higher throughput and $2.6 \times$ lower latency.